Asthma

 Potential Complications

 Asthma is one of the most common medical concerns that occurs during pregnancy.
-Complications from asthma are possible and may include:
+Complications from asthma that is not well-controlled are possible and may include2:

 - A small increased risk of preterm (early) labor and delivery